 - If you’re joining a rack, ask in which direction they are moving, and start at the opposite end (where they started).

 - If would like to use a portable record player to sample the goods, ask if it is okay first.
 In my experience, I’ve never seen a seller refuse this.
 In fact, it could lead to great conversation and even access to exclusive items!

 - Move your selected records out of the way of people digging next to you.

 - Learn to correctly handle a record when inspecting its condition.
-This sounds elementary, but many beginners will pick up an immaculate piece of vinyl and touch the grooved surface with their fingers.
+This sounds simple, but many beginners will pick up an immaculate piece of vinyl and touch the grooved surface with their fingers.
 Usually dealers will keep records cleaned and polished to bring to light the condition and support the asking price.
 Following proper practice shows that you revere vinyl and you know what you’re doing.

 - Negotiating prices is encouraged under certain circumstances.
-Flea markets are always game and hard-line price negotiation is expected.
+Flea markets are always game, and hard-line price negotiation is expected.

-- When approaching a dealer’s table, be polite and say ‘hello’.
-Although we vinyl collectors have a reputation for being strange, isolated and slightly obsessive, friendliness is always welcome and costs nothing.
+- When approaching a dealer’s table, be polite and say ‘hello.’
+Although we vinyl collectors have a reputation for being strange, isolated, and slightly obsessive, friendliness is always welcome and costs nothing.

 - Items you have already bought from another store or dealer, should always be in a bag to avoid confusion.

 Any serious vinyl collector will agree that crate digging is an art form that will take up a lot of your free time, and why not – it’s exciting and rewarding.

 Ultimately, if you’re spending time doing something you love, wouldn’t it be so much better if you and those around you, with whom you share this passion, were courteous?